Bordered Heegaard Floer homology: Invariance and pairing: Degenerations of holomorphic curves

-\begin{remark} At this point, we would like to assert that if strong boundary monotonicity is satisfied then $\ocM^B(\x,\y\semico\Source\semico\vec{P})$ is a compact $1$-manifold with boundary, and $\bdy\ocM^B(\x,\y\semico\Source\semico\vec{P})$ consists of exactly the following pieces: two-story holomorphic buildings, degenerating a join curve, or degenerating a split curve.
+We have now ruled out bubbling and nodal degenerations, so the only ends of the moduli spaces that remain are height $2$ combs, collisions of levels and degenerating join, split and shuffle curves at $e\infty$.
+At this point, we would like to assert that if strong boundary monotonicity is satisfied then $\ocM^B(\x,\y\semico\Source\semico\vec{P})$ is a compact $1$-manifold with boundary, and $\bdy\ocM^B(\x,\y\semico\Source\semico\vec{P})$ consists of exactly those pieces.
 The difficulty with this statement is the case of shuffle curves and split curves with many split components: in these cases, the transversality needed by Proposition~\ref{prop:gluing_simple_comb} is absent.
 One would like to assert, for instance, that simple combs $(u',v')$ in $\ocM^B(\x,\y;\Source;\vec{P})\setminus\cM^B(\x,\y;\Source;\vec{P})$ are isolated.
 The maps $u'$ are, indeed, isolated, but this is not obvious for the components $v'$ at east $\infty$.
-(This is related to the fact that the evaluation map from $\ocM^B(\x,\y\semico\Source\semico\vec{P})$ collapses strata coming from nontrivial moduli at east $\infty$.)
+(This is related to the fact that the evaluation map from $\ocM^B(\x,\y\semico\Source\semico\vec{P})$ collapses strata coming from non-trivial moduli at east $\infty$.)

-However, all we will need later is that the sum of the number of elements of the moduli spaces occurring as the boundaries of $\ocM^B(\x,\y\semico\Source\semico\vec{P})$ (when the latter space is one dimensional) is zero modulo two.
-This weaker statement is Theorem~\ref{thm:master_equation} below. \end{remark}
+However, all we will need later is that the sum of the number of elements of the moduli spaces occurring as the boundaries of $\ocM^B(\x,\y\semico\Source\semico\vec{P})$ (when the latter space is one-dimensional) is zero modulo two.
+This weaker statement is Theorem~\ref{thm:master_equation}, below.